 What this means for your four-legged friend is encouraging.
-The calming agents of gotu kola helps dogs that are easily disconcerted, plus the other applications for supporting collagen and the digestive system make it a remarkably useful herbal option.
+The calming agents of Gotu kola help dogs that are easily disconcerted, plus the other applications for supporting collagen and the digestive system make it a remarkably useful herbal option.
 It can be used to help treat arthritis and other ache-related conditions as well.

-- Strengthen Tissues and Blood Vessels: The triterpenes of gotu kola evidently support the production of collagen and the fusion of collagen in the skin and vein walls.
+- Strengthen Tissues and Blood Vessels: It’s thought of as a pure blood tonic and the triterpenes of Gotu kola evidently support the production of collagen and the fusion of collagen in the skin and vein walls.
 For dogs, this can help strengthen tissues and blood vessels.
-This, in turn, helps treat stress and improve circulation while improving the dog’s ability to heal wounds and recover.
-Gotu kola provides support to the epithelial cells inside the veins.
+This, in turn, helps treat stress and improve circulation while improving the dog’s ability to heal wounds and recover. (https://www.srikotamedical.com/) Gotu kola provides support to the epithelial cells inside the veins.

-- Helps To Calm Brain: Gotu kola has been known to stimulate the enzyme glutamate decarboxylase, which creates the neurotransmitter gamma amino butyric acid.
+- A Calming Agent: Gotu kola has been known to stimulate the enzyme glutamate decarboxylase, which creates the neurotransmitter gamma-aminobutyric acid.
 This alleviates jumpiness in the nervous system.
-By stimulating glutamate decarboxylase, gotu kola helps calm the brain and assuages edginess and irritability at the source.
+By stimulating glutamate decarboxylase, Gotu kola helps calm the brain and assuages edginess and irritability at the source.
 This, in turn, can be a boon for those with jittery pets.

 Reasons to Use Gotu Kola for Dogs